Are you sure your mitochondria are happy?

 They behave almost like sugar in the body.

-According to David Ludwig, an endocrinologist and researcher at Boston Children’s Hospital, and Professor of Pediatrics at Harvard Medical School; “Highly processed carbohydrates are among the lowest quality components of the food supply, accounting for the majority of diet-related diseases in the United States today.”
+According to David Ludwig, an endocrinologist and author of “Always Hungry” “Highly processed carbohydrates are among the lowest quality components of the food supply, accounting for the majority of diet-related diseases in the United States today.”

 As the new slogan goes, “sugar is a new poison.”